3 Luxury Real Estate Marketing Ideas

 Don’t sell a property as a commodity, but as an experience

-When you’re creating luxury real estate postcards or flyers for a property, which points do you emphasize?
+When creating luxury real estate postcards or flyers for a property, which points do you emphasize?
 Most realtors focus on the key selling points of the home, such as its square footage, the number of bedrooms, and its value as an investment.

 From watching children grow up in a beautiful family home to enjoying the best the city has to offer in a downtown apartment, create an image of a certain lifestyle and experience to market property that’s a cut above the average.